citp/privacy-policy-historical/b/bl/ble/blewpass.com.md

-> *The following text is extracted and transformed from the blewpass.com privacy policy that was archived on 2011-03-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110321081915id_/http%3A//www.blewpass.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the blewpass.com privacy policy that was archived on 2011-11-03.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111103192138id_/http%3A//www.blewpass.com/privacy.php) for the most accurate reproduction.*

-# blewpass.com - Free Anonymous Proxy, Free Anonymous Web Access, Online Privacy Protection
+# www.blewpass.com - Free Anonymous Proxy - YouTube, Facebook, Twitter, Adult Unblocker - Secure

 ## Privacy Policy